PJMantoss/toss_chat/README.md

-Toss Chat is chat application build with React JS and Chatkit API.
+Toss Chat is a chat application build with React JS and Chatkit API.
 It's styled with CSS

 Date: 24-09-2019